Novean-Institute-of-Standards/du_tester_screen_and_signs/README.md

 # du_tester_screen_and_signs
-A Collection of SVG Animations for the different screens and signs sizes
+A Collection of HTML/SVG Animations for the different screens and signs sizes

 ![Demo Screen and Sign Tester.gif](Demo%20Screen%20and%20Sign%20Tester.gif)